Jaycossey/BootcampRefactorChallenge/README.md

 ## Usage

-Please note this page is not respoinsive and will not display correctly on screens less than 768px in width.
+Please note this page is not responsive and will not display correctly on screens less than 768px in width.

 ## License